Sample Syllabus and Course Outline

 Week 11: Distribute research paper assignment.

-Write a research paper of 5-6 pages that you have developed out of your reading of either “A Doll’s House” or “Antigone.”
+Write a research paper of 5-6 pages that you have developed out of your reading of either "A Doll's House" or "Antigone."
 As you draft and revise your research papers, you will be using 3 sources to illuminate a particular aspect of your chosen play.
 For example, you might examine a question about the roles and rights of women in the era of the play.
-The goal is to investigate some of the context of the work and to integrate the sources along with interpretation to address questions that arise in your reading of the work.
+The goal is to investigate some of the contexts of the work and to integrate the sources along with interpretation to address questions that arise in your reading of the work.

 - Discuss refining research questions, source usage, attribution, and avoiding plagiarism.